Virginie Nguyen and Geert Mak received the P&V Foundation's 2019 Citizenship Award

 Human resilience is a common thread in her reports within and outside of Europe.
 For example, in her multi-award-winning report “Gaza.
 The aftermath” about a number of families in the Gaza Strip during the reconstruction or in her work for Amnesty International“ Je Suis Humain ”about refugees who succeed in integrating into Belgian society through their art.
 Her most recent project "What the Foot ?!" deals with women's football and the emancipating effect it has.

-The laudations of the laureates will be given by Rob Heirbaut, Europe correspondent for the VRT, and Valérie Michaux, spokesperson for Amnesty International in French-speaking Belgium.
+The laudatio of the laureates was given by Rob Heirbaut, Europe correspondent for the VRT, and Valérie Michaux, spokesperson for Amnesty International in French-speaking Belgium.

-The Foundation will hand to the laureates a sculpture created by Philip Aguirre y Otegui.
+The Foundation presented to the laureates a sculpture created by Philip Aguirre y Otegui.